VogelsLab/fSBI/README.md

 https://docs.conda.io/projects/miniconda/en/latest/miniconda-install.html
 - Install python, pip and setuptools: `conda install python`
 Note: this may install a python version that is too recent for some of the dependencies (e.g. pytorch), in which case force install an earlier version: e.g. `conda install python=3.11`
-- Install fSBI with setup.py: `python3 -m pip install -e .`
+- Install fSBI with setup.py: move to fSBI directory + `python3 -m pip install -e .`
 - Install jupyter notebook and start the tutorial

 ### Installing Auryn: